vuciv/moodzaic/README.md

 ## Set-Up
 In /user-interface/moodzaic, and with yarn installed, run "$yarn start" to launch the React App in a browser, and "$yarn test" to run the included test suites.

+Running "$yarn start" will launch the React App on your browser in port 3000.
+It can communicate with your backend if you also have that running on port 8000 (follow instructions above).

 # Information for Milestone 3.b (11/14/19)
 As we've learned, making a web app is complicated, and our goals for the first iteration were overly ambitious.
 Nevertheless, we've built an app over the past week that works a long way (but not all the way) towards our goals.
 Laying out Moodzaic It.1: